katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 <img src="/images/outliers_upsetplot.PNG" alt="upset plot of outlier overlaps" width="500"/>

-Let's have a discussion about the overlap between these five outlier groups. <p>
+Let's have a discussion about the overlap between these five outlier groups.
+Many of these programs were asking different questions from one another.
+PCAdapt is looking for genome-wide outliers, with no population identities assigned.
+VCFTools looked at outliers between two of our three populations, while Bayescan looked at all three, and also had multiple test correcting and so is quite strict.
+Baypass was looking at the same three populations as Bayescan, but tries to account for population structure and also we applied a quartile threshold method for determining outliers.
+Finally, using Baypass for association analysis with wingspan meant that we are not identifying loci different between population, but rather loci associated with morphology.  <p>

-And if you want to get really fancy, you may even want to plot your variants at their location around your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!
+If you want to get really fancy, you may even want to plot your variants at their location around your genome in a <a href="https://github.com/katarinastuart/Sv3_StarlingGenome">circle plot</a>!

 ## Workshop End discussion

-A brief period of group discussion on one of the days about research question framing and grant integration
+A brief period of group discussion on one of the days about research question framing and grant integration - refer to the slides if you need some ideas.
+Below I will curate a list of useful papers that demonstrate some cool things you can do with your outier loci.

+Strong population structure getting in the way of performing environmental associations with your genetic data (GEA)?
+Read some methods [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.13692).

 ## Outlier Analysis Meta-analysis